 Participants will learn the basic principles of writing a journal article.
-The seminar activities and handouts will guide participants through the process of sketching out a article for journal publication.
-This seminar will provide new skills for people who wish to write a journal article in their areas of expertise and experience.
+The online course activities and handouts will guide participants through the process of sketching out a article for journal publication.
+This online course will provide new skills for people who wish to write a journal article in their areas of expertise and experience.
 The skills involved in writing a journal article are applicable for consumers and families, direct services staff, and management staff.
 Participants will be introduced to both the general principles and essential steps of planning, writing, and submitting a journal article for publication.
 The activities and examples will guide participants through the process of sketching out a journal article of their own.

 - List the basic steps of writing a journal article

 - Sketch out an outline for a journal article